 pretty: attractive, pleasing, charming, but less than beautiful.
 It implies delicacy.
 So a tall woman with masculine features cannot be pretty. e.g. She's a pretty girl.

 Note: Of all the synonyms beautiful is the strongest.
 Handsomeness and prettiness are to beauty as parts to a whole.
-Handsome is more than pretty and less than beautiful.
+Handsome is more than pretty and less than beautiful thin: having little flesh.
+It implies weariness or disproportion; e.g. How thin you have grown!
+What's the matter?

-15. Худой - thin, lean, slender, slim
+15. Xydoŭ - thin, lean, slender, slim